BACK TO INDEX

 The p53 protein regulates the transcription of many different genes in response to a wide variety of stress signals.
 Following DNA damage, p53 regulates key processes, including DNA repair, cell-cycle arrest, senescence and apoptosis, in order to suppress cancer.
 This Analysis article provides an overview of the current knowledge of p53-regulated genes in these pathways and others, and the mechanisms of their regulation.
 In addition, we present the most comprehensive list so far of human p53-regulated genes and their experimentally validated, functional binding sites that confer p53 regulation.

 22. E.D.
 Sontag.
 Network reconstruction based on steady-state data.
 Essays in Biochemistry, 45:161-176, 2008.
-[PDF] Keyword(s): modular response analysis, systems biology, biochemical networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification, MAPK cascades.
+[PDF] Keyword(s): modular response analysis, systems biology, reaction networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification, MAPK cascades.

 Abstract: